 STPSO requests - Requests for service are typically documented on the evidence in the form of an evidence/property label seen above.
 However, Hair and Fiber analysis requests are documented on the Request for Services form.
-Primer gunshot residue is also considered a routine request for all STPSO requests as all collected kits are examined.
+Primer gunshot residue is considered a routine request for all STPSO cases, as all collected kits are examined.

 Non-STPSO requests - Requests for service are initiated through the completion of the Request for Services form.
 To maintain an efficient flow of evidence throughout the lab, evidence requiring submittal to different departments must be submitted on separate Request for Services forms.
 This doesn’t apply to one piece of evidence requiring multiple services (i.e. narcotics also requiring fingerprint processing).
 Hardcopy forms are located at Crime Lab Evidence Intake.